learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 };
 ```

 This is much more readable than the Array.
 We know exactly what each value on the object represents because each is associated with a descriptive key.
 Instead of using Array index numbers, we reference values using the key strings.
-If we wanted to get Pikachu's name,type,species,level..etc we don't have to remember some random number.
+If we wanted to get Pikachu's name,type,species,level, etc. we don't have to remember some random number.

 ```js
 pikachu["name"] // "Pikachu"